Tecumseh: War of 1812

 In June 1812, Tecumseh arrived at Fort Malden in Amherstburg to join his cause with the British in the War of 1812.
-The British had few troops and scant resources in the west, so Native allies were essential to the defense of Upper Canada.
+He recognized the new war between Britain and the United States as a prime opportunity for the Native nations to seize, telling an assemblage of Native leaders, "Here is a chance...such as will never occur again—for us Indians of North America to form ourselves into one great combination."
+Because the British had few troops and scant resources in the west, Native allies were essential to their defense of Upper Canada.
 The British quickly recognized Tecumseh as the most influential of their Indian allies and relied upon him to direct the Native forces.
 He and his warriors scouted and probed enemy positions as American General William Hull crossed into Canada and threatened to take Fort Malden.
 On July 25, Tecumseh's warriors skirmished with Americans north of Amherstburg, inflicting the first American fatalities of the war.

 Tecumseh turned his attention to cutting off Hull's supply and communication lines on the U.S. side of the border, south of Detroit.
 On August 5, he led 25 warriors in two successive ambushes, scattering a far superior force.
 Tecumseh captured Hull's outgoing mail, which revealed that the general was fearful of being cut off.
 On August 9, Tecumseh joined with British soldiers at the Battle of Maguaga, successfully thwarting Hull's attempt to reopen his line of communications.
 Two days later, Hull pulled the last of his men from Amherstburg, ending his attempt to invade Canada.